yaw277/slire/README.md

 ### applyConstraints

-`applyConstraints(input: any, options?: { includeSoftDeleted?: boolean }): any`
+`applyConstraints(input: any): any`

 Helper method that applies the repository's scope filtering to a given filter object.
-Takes your custom filter criteria and merges it with the repository's configured scope (e.g., organizationId filter) and, by default, soft delete exclusion (if soft-delete is enabled) to ensure operations only target entities within the repository's scope that haven't been soft-deleted.
-Use the `includeSoftDeleted: true` option to include soft-deleted entities in the filter.
+Takes your custom filter criteria and merges it with the repository's configured scope.
+If soft-delete is enabled it enriches the filter to ensure operations only target entities within the repository's scope that haven't been soft-deleted.
 Essential for maintaining data isolation when performing direct queries, updates, deletes, aggregations, or bulk operations on the collection.

 ### buildUpdateOperation